Piqi 0.6.0 Released

 The full list of changes is available here: https://github.com/alavrik/piqi/blob/master/CHANGES

-Downloads: http://piqi.org/downloads/
+Downloads: https://piqi.org/downloads/

 Piqi 0.5.5 released